Skip to main content

 6. For the products that do not yet have a matching score to the answer, you can add a new rule with Add a rule or give a matching score directly.

-7. Are you done setting the rule?
+7. Are you finished setting the rule?
 Click Save & Apply and continue setting a rule for the next answer.

 Have fun!